httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Specification document:
 : this specification ({{set-cookie}})

-## Cookie Attribute Registry
+## "Cookie Attributes" Registry

-IANA is requested to create the "Cookie Attribute" registry, defining the name space of attribute used to control cookies' behavior.
-The registry should be maintained at
+IANA is requested to create the "Cookie Attributes" registry, defining the name space of attributes used to control cookies' behavior.
+The registry should be maintained in a new registry group called "Hypertext Transfer Protocol (HTTP) Cookie Attributes" at
 <https://www.iana.org/assignments/cookie-attribute-names>.

 ### Procedure